imatge-upc/VideoFruitCounting/README.md

 * **distance**: ```{%03d}``` (distance from camera to trees, 125, 175, or 225 cm)
 * **height**: ```{%03d}``` (camera height in centimeters)

-For ease of use, the original SVO and MKV videos have been converted to MP4 (H264) format, eliminating the need to install the ZED and Kinect SDKs.
-This may cause some differences between the results presented in the paper and the results using this code.
+To improve accessibility, the original SVO and MKV videos were converted to the MP4 (H.264) format, removing the dependency on the ZED and Kinect SDKs.
+Consequently, results generated with this code may exhibit minor discrepancies compared to those published in the paper.

 ## Video Capture: